 The Roto Grip Gem grabs the middle like a champ.
 It blends wet dry very well.
 With that being said, this ball shapes nicely on the fresh.

 The Gem bowling ball is an asymmetric solid and is designed for heavy oil.
 You can use it on the fresh or to blend wet dry.
-However, if you are throwing the Gem and it starts burning up, you can switch to the Idle.
+However, if you are throwing the Gem and it starts burning up, you can switch to the Idol.
 Comparing the Gen to the Nova, putting the polish on the Nova made the Nova sharper off the spot.
 Please note that the Storm Nova doesn’t come polished out of the box.

 Roto Grip Gem will be a very nice sports ball for those bowlers who like to go in sports conditions.